 Proxem Studio integrates a web page collection module for uses such as market mapping or technology watch.

-Proxem does not offer a social media collection solution, but it is possible to connect your favorite social-monitoring software with Proxem Studio to analyze verbatim from the social web.
+Proxem Studio is natively connected to NETVIBES solutions for gathering information and social networks, which allows you to fully exploit this content for a detailed analysis of the market, technological trends or sectors.
+More information on market monitoring dashboard solutions Social Business Analyst and Explorer is found here.
 It is also possible to use the Google My Business APIs to integrate data from Google Avis.
-Proxem Studio is natively connected to many feedback management solutions such as Critizr, Mediatech-CX, WizVille, Satisfactory, and more.
+Proxem Studio is natively connected to many feedback management solutions such as Critizr, Mediatech-cx, WizVille, Satisfactory, and more.

 Data security and confidentiality is a major concern at Proxem.
 In general, we do not recommend integrating personal data in Proxem Studio.
 In most cases, we do not need to have the information identifying the author of a verbatim or a document.
 Proxem will advise you in setting up your project to protect personal data present in the SaaS platform as recommended by EU regulation n° 2016/679 (known as "GDPR"), in particular via three areas of work: